 When dressing for impact, a statement jacket is your best friend.
 A colourful top layer is a foolproof way to bring an outfit to life, making it ideal for parties and functions that allow you a little room for manoeuvre in the dress code department.

-On your feet, you’ll need to make sure the colour of your shoes is a good match for navy.
+On your feet, you’ll need to make sure the colour of your shoes is a good match for grey.
 To get this right, always opt for either black or dark brown.